piero-vic/pierolescano.com/src/content/notes/books.md

 ## Currently Reading

 - [The Art of PostgreSQL](https://theartofpostgresql.com/) by Dimitri Fontaine
-- [Leviathan Wakes](https://www.goodreads.com/book/show/8855321-leviathan-wakes) by James S.A.
-Corey
+- _Cien años de soledad_ by Gabriel García Márquez

 ## Reading Next